codatio/codat-docs/docs/get-started/accounting-for-beginners.md

 ---
 title: "Accounting for beginners"
-description: "Getting to grips with Accounting terminology and principles"
+description: "Getting to grips with accounting terminology and principles"
 ---

-Throughout our documentation you'll see various terms that you may be unfamiliar with and accounting-specific principles.
+Throughout our documentation, you may see unfamiliar terms and accounting-specific principles.
 While we try to keep things as simple as possible, some understanding of accounting will definitely help you out.
-We've collated a number of third party resources that might help get you started below.
+We've collated a number of third-party resources that might help get you started below.

-You can also refer to our new (work in progress) [glossary](/glossary) for a quick run down of terms.
+You can also refer to our new (work in progress) [glossary](/glossary) for a quick rundown of terms we use in our docs.

 <ul className="card-container col-1">
   <li className="card animation-pulse">